DariaNico/Set-TheBoardGame-Python/README.md

 --Track things like time, number of sets found, etc...

-For Topics I students: the expectation is that a basic game can be played For Topics II students: the expectation is that a basic game can be played, and statistics can be tracked and displayed.
+For Topics I students: the expectation is that a basic game can be played

+For Topics II students: the expectation is that a basic game can be played, and statistics can be tracked and displayed.
 Additional features are appreciated.

 You should be able to explain your decisions regarding game mechanics.
 What process did you use to display your cards?
 What process did you use to determine if the 3 cards form a set?

+We will play each other's games and provide feedback